 I actually think it’s the combination of lead capturing and nurturing that has driven the adoption of Privy.
 So much of the marketing conversation has traditionally been about driving web or foot traffic, but we know that approximately 98% of your online traffic walks away without doing anything meaningful on your site.
 We have invested a lot in making it easy to capture information from those visitors before they leave so that merchants can drive repeat visits through email nurture, using whichever email marketing service they choose.
 One of the most popular ways to do this is by launching a pop-up or flyout campaign with a targeted offer when someone begins to leave your site (we call this exit-intent).
 That way you are starting a relationship instead of missing an opportunity.

-In your report, you analyzed a wide array of metrics to determine the most effective email marketing techniques.
 What types of email marketing messages see the highest conversion rates and why?

 Coupons and sweepstakes are definitely the offers that drive people to pay attention—whether that message is delivered via email or via a pop-up or banner message.
 While the notion that email marketing is dead is way overblown, the email newsletter is dying a slow painful death.
 To be most effective in driving purchases you want to have a single, clear message and call to action that removes as many steps as possible from the buying process.

-You also did a similar analysis on what style of email lists get the most interaction, judging between pop-ups, banners, and email bars.
 Which style of email list forms get the best response, and what are some reasons for that response?

 We have found that the banner style outperforms both the popup and email bar.
 This is because they are great for both mobile and desktop visitors but always present on the page.
 Pop-ups are also very effective but run the risk of frustrating visitors and being closed out, especially if they are used too aggressively.
 That’s why it’s important to thoughtfully set time, scroll, and exit intent triggers that make sense for your shoppers.

-The Direct Marketing Association has reported that email marketing returns an average of $40, for every $1 spent.
 Why does email marketing have such a huge ROI, compared to other forms of marketing, whether digital or physical?

 The ROI on email marketing is higher for two main reasons: